 The Estimated image size indicator at bottom left displays the image size as well as how much of the description size limit that the image utilizes.

 |This is not an indication of whether or not the selected image quality will enable you to save the current content of the Description as this will depend on the entire combined content, e.g., text, images, etc.|

 Saving Original as Attachment

-If you have changed the format of an image, you may want to include the original image as an attachment.
+When you first insert an image, e.g., jpg, png, bmp, if you do find that your image is too large to include in the Description, you can use the image editor to save the original image as an attachment.
 This is an option only and is not required.